Tithes vs. Taxes

 Deuteronomy 14:

-28. At the end of three years thou shalt bring forth all the tithe of thine increase the same year, and shalt lay it up within thy gates:
+28 At the end of every three years you must bring all the tithe of your produce, in that very year, and you must store it up in your villages.

 Deuteronomy 26:

-15. Look down from thy holy habitation, from heaven, and bless thy people Israel, and the land which thou hast given us, as thou swarest unto our fathers, a land that floweth with milk and honey.
+15 Look down from your holy dwelling place in heaven and bless your people Israel and the land you have given us, just as you promised our ancestors — a land flowing with milk and honey."

 On the third year a tithe went to both the Levites and to the poor.
 Was this an additional tithe?
 Or was this simply a different designation for the first tithe for the third year?
 Or, was tithing limited to the third year?
 The text is unclear, but I read this as an additional special offering for the third year.